 A Chew Toy

 For those well-known chewers, chew toys are ideal as they are specifically designed to be durable and withstand their rough playing style.
 Though specifically designed extra-strong chew toys are not indestructible, they stand a pretty good chance.
 A Homemade dog rope toy, for example, will be made to hold up to being thrown around and pulled at, but it should not be expected to outlast a rubber toy.
+Check out our guide on the best chew toys for puppies for more info.

 Top 12 DIY Homemade Dog Toys